 Contemporary Dance stems from the core, or torso, of the body and uses elements of contract, release, spiral, floor work, fall and recovery, and improvisation.
 This evolving style has fast become one of the most dominant genres for dancers throughout the world.

-The history of contemporary dance
+The contemporary dance syllabus

 If you’re starting out on your dance teaching journey or want to increase your repertoire, our new comprehensive contemporary dance class syllabus offers the necessary tools to deliver an informed and complete approach to teaching contemporary dance, helping your students feel inspired, challenged and empowered.